stomt/gulp-modular/README.md

  - `protractor` runs protractor end-to-end tests.
  - `partials` collects all partials and combines them in a Angular module.
  - `scripts` connect all scripts, annotates, orders, concats and stores a the result to a file in a particular distribution folder.
- - `vendorScripts` concats all scripts from the bower dependencies and stores the file to a particular distribution folder.
+ - `bowerScripts` concats all scripts from the bower dependencies and stores the file to a particular distribution folder.

 ## Local Server
  - `connect` provides a small HTTP server for local testing.
 It serves the requested file if available, the `index.html` otherwise (to support Angular HTML5 mode)